Maij3/Podcast-App/README.md

  - public: This directory contains static files that will be copied as-is to the final output folder.

 - src: src: This is where the application source code is located.

+    - test: In this folder you can find the tests of the app.

+    - hooks: This folder contains custom hooks for the app

+    - data: In this folder there are two files, one is called Itunes details and the other Itunes podcast.
+These two files contain a duplicate of the data that comes with the endpoint.

+    - helpers: This folder contains functions that can be exported to any component.

+    - podcast: Folder structure of the app

+       - components: Application Components.

-    - components: Componentes reutilizables de la aplicación.
+       - layout: Grid para estructurar las paginas de la aplicacion.

        - pages: Application pages or views.

+       - routes: Page podcast routing system.

+       - views: Podcast application view.

+    - store: Modules reusable by the app ui

+       - apis: Configuration of redux packages

+      - store: Reducx configuration file

+      - router: App Router System

+    - theme: Configuration of the ui material theme

+    - ui: Modules reusable by the app ui

     -  PodcastApp.js: The root component of the application.

     -  index.js: The main entry point of the application.

 - package.json: The npm configuration file that includes project dependencies and scripts.